Skip to main content

 • think about your posture when you are sitting or moving

-• tuck your hands under your bump for support if you have to stand for long periods
+• tuck your hands under your bump for support if you have to stand for a long time

 • keep the weight even between your two legs - avoid shifting your weight to the left and the right leg